Did you know?"

 The following organisations are either based at, use and/or have at least potentially significant connections with the airfield (as at 01/09/2011):

 - Acaster Body Shop

 - Acaster Carpets

-- Acaster Malbis Parish Council
+- Acaster Malbis Parish Council - north side of airfield

 - Acaster Marine